Transferring development stores to clients

-Switch to a paid plan without transferring ownership
+Switch a development store to a paid plan without transferring ownership

 You can switch a development store to a paid plan but still be the store's owner.
-You might want to do this if you need to test a feature that's available only on a paid plan.
+You might want to do this if you need to test a feature that's not available in development stores.

 - Log in to your Partner Dashboard and click Stores.

-- Find the store you want to transfer, then click Log in.
+- Find the store that you want to transfer, and then click Log in.

-- From the Shopify admin, click Settings, then click Account.
+- From the Shopify admin, click Settings > Users and permissions.

-- In the Account overview section, click Compare plans.
+- In the Plan details section, click Compare plans.

 - Click Choose this plan and select one of the available plans.

-- Select a billing cycle and read the description of the credit card charges you're agreeing to.
+- Select a billing cycle and review the description of the credit card charges that you're agreeing to.

-- Select a payment method, then enter the payment method information.
+- Select a payment method, and then enter your payment method information.